North Central Regional Dataset Now Available

-NCR-STAT is a North Central regional panel dataset being developed as a venue and incentive for interdisciplinary collaboration across states and across research and Extension.
+NCR-Stat is a North Central regional dataset being developed as a venue and incentive for interdisciplinary collaboration across states and across research and Extension.
 NCRCRD will maintain the baseline data and collect it across time.
-Along with the Advisory Board, NCRCRD will develop a policy for the panel dataset’s use and distribution.
+Along with the Advisory Board, NCRCRD will develop a policy for the dataset’s use and distribution.
 NCRCRD will collect data focused on regional household, business, and community wellbeing focused on the three themes, across time and space.

-The purpose of the datase is to decrease the barriers for institutions to study regional changes and conduct comparative research, as well as increase regional collaboration for both research and Extension.
+The purpose of the dataset is to decrease the barriers for institutions to study regional changes and conduct comparative research, as well as increase regional collaboration for both research and Extension.
 NCRCRD will facilitate regional collaboration for: survey development, data collection methods, data analysis that leads to publications, and educational curricula.
 The regional dataset will also enhance collaboration between high- and low-resource institutions across the region.
 Institutions could choose to oversample their states and researchers could provide funds to include focused topics to the survey.

 NCR-Stat and NCR-Stat: Baseline Survey Introduction